|Hitler - Alive or Dead?|

 If one imagines a living Hitler, one who survived the battle of Berlin, a good deal of the canvas has already been painted for us:

-At 12:50 in the afternoon of 2 May, General Karl Weidling’s chief of staff and several other official representatives flew a white flag at the Potsdam Bridge, that they were escorted promptly to General Chuikov’s headquarters, and that an armistice was arranged forthwith.
+At 12:50 in the afternoon of 2 May, General Helmuth Weidling’s chief of staff and several other official representatives flew a white flag at the Potsdam Bridge, and were escorted promptly to General Chuikov’s headquarters, and an armistice was arranged forthwith.
 At about the same time Russian troops took the Reichskanzlerei and, after some confusion, finally discovered the Führerbunker itself.
 One can easily envision a resigned, even an indifferent Hitler, still alive, having ordered General Weidling to seek a ceasefire.
 Perhaps Hitler might still have harbored a fantasy of a negotiated peace, but of course he had nothing left with which to strike any sort of bargain.
 The Russians would not have been in a mood especially conducive to negotiation, having lost nearly 100,000 casualties in the Berlin campaign alone.
 Hitler would have been hustled off to see one of the Russian commanders.
 Immediately, a signal confirming his capture would have gone out to Stalin, and then, to the rest of the world.
 In all likelihood, the prisoner Hitler would have been on his way to Moscow before the day was out.